-My Review of The New Ben Hogan PTx PRO Irons
+Product Name: Ben Hogan PTx PRO Irons

-Distance: As long as any I’ve tested.
-I carry my current 6-iron 175 yds and my 9-iron 145 yds.
+|DISTANCE||Good distance on center hits.
+I carry my 6-iron 175 yds and my 9-iron 145 yards.
 The PRO's were right up with them.|

-Feel / Sound: A wonderful "click” feel and sound when I connect with the sweet spot.|
+|FEEL/SOUND||A wonderful "click" sound and feel when I connect with the sweet spot.|

 Some people are loyal to certain manufacturers.
 We may like a certain “look.”
 You might be looking for a balance of performance and value.

 I’ve said for a while that all the top companies produce great clubs.
 It’s a matter of what performs good enough and looks good enough to your eye.

 The PRO’s look like players irons and perform like players irons.